-ON OFF This button makes it possible to enable or disable the use of the DHCP protocol on the firewall (server or relay).
+OFF the firewall (server or relay).
 DHCP server Sends various network parameters to DHCP clients.
 DHCP Relay The DHCP relay mode is to be used when client requests are to be redirected to an external DHCP server.

 "DHCP server" service